Helmholtz-UFZ/saqc/docs/FunctionDescriptions.md

    data (Thus get assigned `NaN` value).
    The original data will be dropped (but can be regained by function `deharmonize`).
-4. Depending on the keyword passed to agg_flag_func, the original flags get aggregated and assigned onto the new, harmonized data, generated in step (3).
+4. Depending on the keyword passed to `agg_flag_func`, the original flags get aggregated and assigned onto the new, harmonized data, generated in step (3).
    New sampling intervals, covering no data in the original dataseries or only data that got excluded in step (1), will be regarded as representing missing